RafaNM/Proyect3_Sprint0/MongoDB cheat sheet.md

 ## Top & Stats System Commands
 ### ./mongotop ----------------------> Shows time spent per operations per collection
 ### ./mongostat ---------------------> Shows snapshot on the MongoDB system

+## Pipeline Stages
+### $project ------------------------------> Change the set of documents by modifying keys and values.
+This is a 1:1 mapping.
+### $match --------------------------------> This is a filtering operation and thus this can reduce the amount of documents that are given as input to the next stage.
+This can be used for example if aggregation should only happen on a subset of the data.
+### $group --------------------------------> This does the actual aggregation and as we are grouping by one or more keys this can have a reducing effect on the amount of documents.
+### $sort ---------------------------------> Sorting the documents one way or the other for the next stage.
+It should be noted that this might use a lot of memory.
+Thus if possible one should always try to reduce the amount of documents first.
+### $skip ---------------------------------> With this it is possible to skip forward in the list of documents for a given amount of documents.
+This allows for example starting only from the 10th document.
+Typically this will be used together with “$sort” and especially together with “$limit”.
+### $limit --------------------------------> This limits the amount of documents to look at by the given number starting from the current position.
+### $unwind -------------------------------> This is used to unwind document that are using arrays.
+When using an array the data is kind of pre-joined and this operation will be undone with this to have individual documents again.
+Thus with this stage we will increase the amount of documents for the next stage.

+## Aggregation Examples
+### db.ships.aggregate([{$group : {_id : "$operator", num_ships : {$sum : 1}}}]) -------------------------------------------> Counts the number of ships per operator, would be in SQL: SELECT operator, count(*) FROM ships GROUP BY operator;
+### db.ships.aggregate([{$project : {_id : 0, operator : {$toLower: "$operator"}, crew : {"$multiply" : ["$crew",10]}}}]) --> Combination of $project-stage and $group-stage.